The thermodynamics of computational copying in biochemical systems: Push-pull system

-{\bf Mapping a cellular biochemical network to a copy process.} \teoedit{We consider bi-functional kinase systems, which are common in bacteria \cite{Stock:2000ve}.
+\teoresp{To explore biochemical copying} {we consider bi-functional kinase systems, which are common in bacteria \cite{Stock:2000ve}.
 The bi-functional kinase either tends to phosphorylate or dephosphorylate a readout $x$, depending on the ligand-binding state of the receptor to which the kinase is coupled (Fig. \ref{fig:system}).
 If the receptor $R$ is bound to ligand $L$, then the bi-functional kinase acts as a kinase, catalyzing phosphorylation and dephosphorylation reactions that are both coupled to ATP hydrolysis.
 If the receptor is not bound to ligand, then the bi-functional kinase acts as a phosphatase, catalyzing phosphorylation and dephosphorylation reactions that are uncoupled from ATP hydrolysis.
 Such a system can be described by the following reactions}

 \teoedit{where the kinase/phosphatase activity is coarse-grained into the ligand-binding state of the receptor.
-Here $x$ and $x^*$ represent unphosphorylated and phosphorylated readout states, respectively.
-In this manuscript we will use $R$, $RL$, $x$ and $x^*$ to represent both molecular species and the number of molecules of that type, depending on context.}
+Here $x$ and $x^*$ represent unphosphorylated and phosphorylated readout states, respectively.}

 \teoeditnewb{For simplicity, we take $[L]$ to be constant, and assume the system is maintained in a non-equilibrium steady state: $[{\rm ADP}],\,[{\rm ATP}]$ and $[{\rm P}]$ are fixed.
 We treat phosphorylation and dephosphorylation as instantaneous second-order reactions.
 Thus }